abdullah-taqiaddin/Render-Notification/README.md

 And et voila!
 you are all set up

+NOTE:
+    that the email entered is sender / receiver

 TODO:
     Add renders metadata to the email, But since this feature is not yet available "https://developer.blender.org/T84598" i will have to implement one myself